fennsaji/solochain-substrate-template/docs/CUSTOM_SIGNING_IMPLEMENTATION_GUIDE.md

 4. **Testing** - Comprehensive testing for security and functionality
 5. **Performance** - Meeting consensus timing requirements

-This guide provides the foundation for implementing your custom cryptographic scheme.
+This guide provides the foundation for implementing your metamui cryptographic scheme.
 Remember to:

 - Start with thorough testing of your cryptographic primitives
 - Gradually integrate with the Substrate framework